Lapsing of development consents

 However, property owners lose these rights if they ‘abandon’ the use for 12 months.
 In the current economic climate, property owners may find it difficult to continue to operate as their businesses are required to shut down and may have trouble attracting new tenants.

-The amendment allows property owners to abandon the use for up to three years (instead of 1 year) to give more time for economic conditions to improve so that businesses can re-start and new tenancies secured.
+The amendment allows property owners to abandon the use for up to 3 years (instead of one year) to give more time for economic conditions to improve so that businesses can re-start and new tenancies secured.

 Powers of compliance officers